syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Range Selector | Syncfusion
-description: This section explains the steps required to add the range slider widget and its elements such as tick, tooltip, numeric and date time labels
+description: This section explains the steps required to add the range selector widget and its elements such as tick, tooltip, numeric and date time labels
 platform: flutter
 control: SfRangeSelector
 documentation: ug
 ---

-# Getting Started
+# Getting Started for Range Selector
-It supports numeric and date values, labels, ticks, and tooltips.
+This section explains the steps required to add the range selector widget and its elements such as tick, tooltip, numeric and date time labels.
+This section covers only basic features needed to know to get started with Syncfusion range selector.

 ## Add flutter range selector to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.